Sciss/Topology/README.md

 Topology is a library for the Scala programming language that provides data structures and algorithms for graphs.
 It is (C)opyright 2010&ndash;2020 by Hanns Holger Rutz.
 All rights reserved.
 This project is released under the [GNU Lesser General Public License](https://git.iem.at/sciss/Topology/raw/main/LICENSE) v2.1+ and comes with absolutely no warranties.
-To contact the author, send an e-mail to `contact at sciss.de`
+To contact the author, send an e-mail to `contact at sciss.de`.

 ## building

-This project builds with sbt against Scala 2.13, 2.12.
+This project builds with sbt against Scala 2.13, 2.12, Dotty (JVM) and Scala 2.13 (JS).
 The last version to support Scala 2.11 was v1.1.2.

 ## linking